Inference on the eigenvalues of the covariance matrix of a multivariate normal distribution--geometrical view--: Riemannian Manifold and Metric

 $\delta(\cdot)$ equals one if the logic inside the parenthesis is correct, otherwise zero. \end{prop}

 There are two remarkable properties of the metric for the spectral coordinate.
-First since the metric components matrix is diagonal, $(\partial_{a},\cdots, \partial_{(s,t)},\cdots)$ is an orthogonal coordinate system, especially that the submanifolds $\mathcal{M}(\Gam)$ and $\mathcal{A}(\lam)$ are orthogonal to each other for any $\lam$ and $\Gam$.
-Second it is independent of $\Gam$, hence the metric is invariant with respect to the orthogonal transformation $F$ in \eqref{orthogotranse} for any orthogonal matrix $\bm{O}.$ (Second property is instantly derived from the expression \eqref{metric_simple_form}.)
+First note that since the metric components matrix is diagonal, $(\lam,\uu)$ is an orthogonal coordinate system, especially that the submanifolds $\mathcal{M}(\Gam)$ and $\mathcal{A}(\lam)$ are orthogonal to each other for any $\lam$ and $\Gam$.
+Second it is independent of $\Gam$, hence the metric stays constant with respect to the orthogonal transformation $F$ in \eqref{orthogotranse} for any orthogonal matrix $\bm{O}.$ (Second property is instantly derived from the expression \eqref{metric_simple_form}.)